 Finding your wireless printer port on your Windows computer is a relatively simple task.
 Do the following on your Windows computer:

 Since the printer will be connected to a network through a network interface (wireless), your port needs to be set to, for example, HP Print Port or EpsonNet Print Port.
-The port on the list that is ticked needs to indicate this— for example, your wireless printer’s IP address may appear (172.xxx.xxx.xxx or 192.xxx.xxx.xxx if you are on a corporate network.)
+The ticked port on the list needs to indicate this— for example, your wireless printer’s IP address may appear (172.xxx.xxx.xxx or 192.xxx.xxx.xxx if you are on a corporate network.)

 Make sure that your printer’s correct IP is listed.
-You can do this by printing a network status sheet and locating your device.
+You can print a network status sheet and locate your device.
 You can then go ahead and print on 11.7 x 16.5 inches A3 printer paper.
-You can always confirm what size is a3 print if you are unsure if your printer will print it well.
+You can always confirm what A3 print size is if you are unsure if your printer will print it well.

 Once you are sure the port is correct, test the connection between your computer and wireless printer by sending a test page.
-Ensure that you have an idea of what paper for laser printer works perfectly if you wish to get a better quality printout.
+Ensure that you have an idea of what paper for a laser printer works perfectly if you wish to get a better-quality printout.